JasonLocklin/Dissertation/VWM/Results.md

 #### Response Precision

-[Response Precision] Response precision was compared between the three groups and three conditions using a mixed between and within-measures
+Response precision was compared between the three groups and three conditions using a mixed between and within-measures
 ANOVA (figure \ref{fig_VWM_Precision}).
 Response precision was